 About

-The Indigenous Business Administration Certificate (IBAC) is a two-year direct-entry program for self-declared Métis, First Nation, and Inuit students.
+The Indigenous Business Administration Certificate (IBAC) is a two-year direct-entry program for Métis, First Nation, and Inuit students.
 The certificate is a gradual step towards a successful career in business with an option to transfer into the B.Comm. degree program upon completion.

 Quick facts